 Natalie Brunell is the consummate broadcaster and digital-savvy journalist with a background in covering hard news, investigative, weather, entertainment and technology stories.

 Natalie’s work has garnered her an Emmy Award for breaking news coverage and an Emmy nomination for investigative series.
-She is currently a freelance ABC News correspondent in Los Angeles.
+She is currently a national ABC News correspondent based in Los Angeles and an adjunct professor of journalism at the prestigious Annenberg School at USC.

 Prior to ABC News, Natalie worked for the no.1 rated news team at KCRA-TV, the NBC affiliate in Sacramento.
 In addition to covering the state capitol and public policy, she reported live from the scene of wildfires and extreme weather, covered technology and business, and enterprised features and entertainment stories.